Home Remedies For Cold and Cough

 Ginger Tea

-A home remedy for the common cold is to take fresh ginger, slice it up, and put it in hot water.
+A home remedy for the common cold is to slice fresh ginger and put it in hot water.

 This is an easy natural cure for a common cold that works well and is easy to try.
 Ginger has anti-inflammatory properties that can help soothe a sore throat and reduce coughing.